Farhan-Fadillah/the-journey-of-farhan-fadillah/README.md

 theoretical knowledge with practical application.
-This blend of academic rigor and hands-on experience has laid a solid foundation for my professional success, enabling me to approach challenges with analytical precision and creative problem-solving.
+This blend of academic rigor and hands-on experience has laid a solid foundation for my professional success, enabling me to approach challenges with analytical precision and creative problem solving.
 The modern academic environment, characterized by collaborative learning and technological integration, has been instrumental in shaping my capabilities and preparing me for the dynamic demands of the tech industry

-I also completed the IBM Data Science Methodology certification, which deepened my understanding of the end-to-end data science lifecycle, from problem formulation to deployment.
+I also completed the IBM Data Science Methodology certification, which deepened my understanding of the end to end data science lifecycle, from problem formulation to deployment.
 This comprehensive training enhanced his ability to structure projects methodically, ensuring robust and scalable solutions.
 Additionally, my certifications in Business